 Summer Session

 The BSC Summer Session is an annual, week-long seminar with a well-known Buddhist scholar.
-The 2024 Summer Session will be the 50th annual event!
-In addition to this web page, also available are:
+In addition to this web page, also available is the Summer Session 2025 brochure.

-In person at the Buddhist Study Center or Online via Zoom
+In person at the Buddhist Study Center and Online via Zoom

 Register